zellwk/zellwk.com/src/posts/2019-05-29-job-application-process.md

 Here's an example Chris gave:

-> "I was a team leader for 10 years.
+I was a team leader for 10 years.
 In the first five years, I didn't understand what being a team leader was about.
 I focused on myself.
 It took me a while to realize that the benefit I provide as a leader is what we produce as a team and not what I produce as an individual.

->
-> My weakness then was I was too focused on the individual and not very a good leader.
-And I did something about it."
+My weakness then was I was too focused on the individual and not very a good leader.
+And I did something about it.

->
-> My weakness now is: I'm not technically as strong as I used to be, because I spend more time making sure everyone is doing their job properly and happily than focusing on my technical side.
+My weakness now is: I'm not technically as strong as I used to be, because I spend more time making sure everyone is doing their job properly and happily than focusing on my technical side.

-(This weakness makes a great manager.
-Yeah?).
+(This weakness makes a great manager).

 **Where do you see yourself in 3-5 years time?**

 This question gives an insight into what you're looking for.
 If you say something along the lines of moving up the career ladder, it hints that you're not interested in the job itself.

-If you're looking to be a frontend developer, a good example is to say you see yourself coding for the company. *Keep it direct and straightforward.*
+If you're looking to be a frontend developer, a good example is to say you see yourself coding for the company.
+Keep it direct and straightforward.

-Example from Chris:

-> "My focus then is a job where I can code.
+Example from Chris: "My focus then is a job where I can code.
 My focus now is to make the company I'm working for succeed.
 I'm going to code really well and lead the team really well.

 **Why did you leave your previous job?**